tonethar/IGME-230-GDD-2017-Fall/projects/capstone-project.md

 - Effective typography employed; typeface(s) chosen should be clear and legible as well as appropriate to the content being presented
 - The initial "landing" on the page should be compelling, ideally with a tag line and page design that "pulls" the user in.

-## Technology Requirements
+## 5. Technology Requirements
 - Semantic, valid HTML
 - Well-structured, valid CSS
 - Passes WAVE accessibility evaluation without significant errors
 - Semantic HTML
-- Images and other media are properly optimized (both file size and image dimensions) for screen display
+- Images and other media are properly optimized (both file size, image format, and image dimensions) for screen display

-## Documentation Requirements (submit to dropbox in a PDF file)
+## 6. Documentation Requirements (submit to dropbox in a PDF file)
 - Notes page with information about how you made the site, including the following content:
 - Source information for any images or code that you didn't create yourself (including CSS frameworks, typefaces, and any code libraries)
 - If you used a CSS framework, explain how you modified it so that your portfolio doesn't look exactly like other sites that use that framework.
 - What you did to go beyond the base expectations for the project--what did you do that was particularly challenging?
 This could involve art/design, content, or code.

-## Grading
+## 7. Grading
 If you complete all required components with no errors, you'll earn 16/20 points, or 80%.
 In order to go above that,

 Requirement | Possible Points (20) |